Fangransto/RC-NF/README.md

 # RC-NF:

 * The folder "nolitsa" is used to calculate the maximum Lyapunov exponent.
-[NoLiTSA](https://github.com/manu-mannattil/nolitsa "NoLiTSA")
+We refer to the [NoLiTSA](https://github.com/manu-mannattil/nolitsa "NoLiTSA") library.